zle105/academic-kickstart/content/talk/2018wccmSC/index.md

 # Enable math on this page?
 math: true
 ---
 Short course offered by Prof. W.K.
 Liu, Dr. C.T.
-Wu, Dr. Mark Fleming and me.
+Wu, Dr. Mark Fleming and myself.
 I mainly talked about self-consistent clustering analysis (SCA) and some preliminary work on deep material network.